zipii/STI-UI/content/site/en/faq/index.md

 We can therefore say that class-based traffic management measures are:

--        Less transparent than application agnostic measure, because the end-user doesn’t know how his particular content and the services he uses will be classified;
+-        less transparent than application-agnostic measures, because the end users do not know how their particular content and the services they use will be classified;

--        More Discriminatory then application agnostic measures, because they risk misclassifying applications, to discriminate against encrypted traffic and allow for anti-competitive behavior;
+-        more discriminatory than application-agnostic measures, because they risk misclassifying applications, discriminate against encrypted traffic and allow for anti-competitive behaviour;

--        Less proportionate then application agnostic measures, because it is always less intrusive and better for user-choice;
+-        less proportionate than application-agnostic measures, because it is always less intrusive and better for user choice.

 ## What is the goal of SaveTheInternet.eu when it comes to traffic management? {#what-is-the-goal-of-savetheinterneteu-when-it-comes-to-traffic-management}